 It’s not necessary to buy as gifts for your own kids under 18.
 As the parent, you can open a minor linked account in your account and buy directly in your kid’s name.
 See previous post Buy I Bonds in Your Kid’s Name.

 Buying I Bonds as a gift works when you buy for a grandchild or a niece or a nephew under 18.
-The child’s parent needs to open a minor linked account under the parent’s account and give you the child’s Social Security Number and their TreasuryDirect account number.
+You only need the child’s name and Social Security Number when you buy the gift but you’ll need the child’s TreasuryDirect account number before you can deliver the gift.
+The child’s parent needs to open a minor linked account under the parent’s account and give you the TreasuryDirect account number of the minor linked account.

 Gift Tax Form 709

-Buying I Bonds as a gift counts toward your annual gift tax exclusion amount, which is $15,000 in 2021 and 16,000 in 2022.
-If the total gifts (in I Bonds and other forms) during the year from one specific giver to one specific recipient go above this gift tax exclusion amount, you’re required to file a gift tax return on IRS Form 709.
+Buying I Bonds as a gift counts toward your annual gift tax exclusion amount in the year of the purchase (not the year of delivery), which is 16,000 in 2022.
+Gifts to your spouse are unlimited.
+If the total gifts (in I Bonds and other forms) during the year from one specific giver to one specific recipient go above this annual gift tax exclusion amount, you’re required to file a gift tax return on IRS Form 709.

 Unless you’re also giving the same recipient gifts in other ways, buying $10,000 worth of I Bonds as a gift falls below the annual gift tax exclusion amount, which doesn’t trigger the requirement to file the gift tax form.